felleg/felleg.gitlab.io-backup/content/posts/20201018-misterfpga.md

 access all these platforms.

 To give Analogue credit, I personally am a huge fan of their [NSF visualizer on the Nt Mini](https://www.youtube.com/watch?v=sF4CTtPOtXc).
-This is the killer feature that I wish could be done on MiSTer.
+This is the killer feature that I wish will get implemented on MiSTer.

 # Setting up a MiSTer FPGA.